Psylonge/Roblox-Parkour-Framework/README.md

 # Roblox-Parkour-Framework
+(Version 1)

-a parkour framework meant to be a modular and organized, which can help devs when creating a movement based roblox game
+a parkour framework created to be a organized & modular, which can help devs when creating a movement based roblox game.

+(future updates will be posted to include more types of movement and procedural animations)